jd-neill/LYRA-Docs/Privacy-Transactions-on-Block-Lattice.md

 The settlement might require more processing time and resources (from the authorizers to scan the key images) and access to a big chunk of the entire block lattice (for the client to create a ring signature that hides the sender).
-Such “separation of duties” between the sender and receiver, and authorization and settlement processes, erfectly fits the real-life transaction processing in retail environments, where authorization must be completed instantly (to serve customers in real time) and with least resources required for the client
+Such “separation of duties” between the sender and receiver, and authorization and settlement processes, perfectly fits the real-life transaction processing in retail environments, where authorization must be completed instantly (to serve customers in real time) and with least resources required for the client
 (to allow implementations of wallets on mobile devices and smart cards).
 The settlement (receive) does not have strong timing and resource limitations, so it can be processed later,